Manufacturers Trust Company Building: Subsequent tenancy

-Joe Fresh occupied 14000 sqft of retail space on the ground floor and second-floor mezzanine for its flagship store, starting in 2012.
-On the western side of the ground floor, Tahari opened a pop-up store at the Manufacturers Trust Company Building in 2013, and also maintained space in the penthouse.
-Joe Fresh announced in 2015 that it would close its store there and sublease the space.
+Joe Fresh opened a 14000 sqft store on the ground and second floors in 2012.
+The next year, Tahari opened a pop-up store on the ground floor and leased space in the penthouse.
 The Joe Fresh store closed in March 2016.
-Clothing retailer The North Face signed an eight-year sublease from Joe Fresh in 2016, occupying 20000 ft2 on the basement, first, and second stories.
-The North Face opened a flagship store there that October.
-In 2018, Vornado proposed installing a glass wall around the escalators between the first and second floors.
-Theodore Grunewald, a preservationist involved in the 2011 lawsuit against Vornado, expressed concern that the glass wall might not conform to the design of the original wall at that location.
+The clothing retailer The North Face opened its flagship store there that October, subleasing Joe Fresh's space and occupying 20000 ft2 on the basement, first, and second stories.
+The coworking company The Yard leased the entire third floor in 2017.
+After Vornado proposed installing a glass wall around the escalators the net year, one preservationist expressed concerns that it would damage the original design.

-Amid the COVID-19 pandemic in New York City, Tahari broke his lease at the Manufacturers Trust Company Building in July 2020, prompting Vornado to sue for $14.8 million in future rent payments through the end of Tahari's lease in 2025.
-Vornado announced in July 2023 that it would sell the Manufacturers Trust Company Building and three other structures, and the Reuben Brothers finalized their purchase of the four buildings that August, paying $50 million.
-The retail brand GU leased 24330 ft2 at the building in 2024, with plans to open a store there.
-GU wished to relocate Bertoia's cloud artwork above the escalators, as well as demolish some dressing rooms and replace lighting.
-The North Face's lease for the storefront had expired by 2025.
+Amid the COVID-19 pandemic in New York City, Tahari broke his lease in July 2020, prompting Vornado to sue for $14.8 million in future rent payments.
+The Reuben Brothers paid $50 million for the building in August 2023 as part of a $124 million purchase of four Vornado properties.
+The next year, the retail brand GU leased 24330 ft2, with plans to open a store there.
+GU wished to relocate Bertoia's cloud artwork, demolish some dressing rooms, and replace lighting.
+The North Face store had closed by 2025, after the lease expired.
+The clothing brand Uniqlo subsequently announced plans in late 2025 for a Bryant Park flagship store, which opened at 510 Fifth Avenue in March 2026.

 Impact

+The Manufacturers Trust Building has been likened to Eero Saarinen's Irwin Union Bank and Trust building (pictured), which also had a glass facade and open plan.

-With the success of the Manufacturers Trust Company Building's design, Manufacturers Trust retrofitted its other branches with similarly modern designs.
-By the 1960s, many banks across the United States were being built in the International Style.
-In New York City, such banks included the Emigrant Bank's main location one block south at 5 East 42nd Street, which opened in 1969, and Chase Bank's banking concourse at 28 Liberty Street, which opened in 1964.
-The vault, in particular, deterred thefts because it faced the street, and other banks started using visible vault doors after the Manufacturers Trust Company Building was completed.
+With the success of the Fifth Avenue branch, Manufacturers Trust retrofitted its other branches with similarly modern designs.
+By the 1960s, many banks across the United States were being built in the International Style; in New York City, these included the Emigrant Bank's nearby 42nd Street branch and Chase Bank's banking concourse at 28 Liberty Street.
+Though the architects said that the vault door's visibility from Fifth Avenue was a purely aesthetic choice, its presence deterred thefts, and subsequent banks started using visible vault doors.
 The building was likened to Eero Saarinen's Irwin Union Bank and Trust building in Columbus, Indiana, which also had a glass facade and open plan.
-However, the Manufacturers Trust Building's highly-visible ground-level vault and hidden-away offices differed from the Irwin Union Bank Building's hidden-away vault and highly-visible ground-level offices.